quiode/beaststation-config/compose/README.md

 These should be saved to `/ssd/critical/service/secrets.env` for each service and mounted as env files.

 ## Secrets
+## Location

+These should be saved to `/ssd/critical/service/secrets.env` for each service and mounted as env files.

+## Secrets

 - **Watchtower**
   - `REPO_PASSWORD`